 Establish safe water well or repair a disabled well.

 Provide Transportation to mobilize the Gospel.
 Provide funding for a microloan that will empower others to strive.

 Charitable donations give mercy wings and allow transport of aid in conflict zones and mobilize our service programs and health clinics.

 WHY SUSTAINABLE AID?

 "For people to sustain themselves they must get beyond survival." - Tom Kilian

-Inability to feed children, care for their health and education is a struggle and impossibility for families in North and East Africa.
+The inability to feed children, care for their health, and education is a struggle and impossibility for families in North and East Africa.
 Breaking the cycle of poverty means not just providing for the day, but working with folks that already have an idea about how they can be pulled up in a state of equality if key resources can be tapped into.
-Many times western Non Governmental Organizations have programs and plans that are scaled and adaptable to the culture that made them rather then for the culture that they are meant for.
+Many times western Non-Governmental Organizations have programs and plans that are scaled and adaptable to the culture that made them rather than for the culture that they are meant for.
 This misplaced compassion has a way of backfiring on helping people and can actually hurt.
 To do this, basic necessities need to be obtained… achieved and not necessarily handed out...